DACrowder/go_report/README.md

 # Go Report (bugs & crashes)
-A simple server for automated crash reporting, written in Go
+A simple server for automated crash reporting, which stores reports using a disk based key-value store.

-Welcome to the chi/_examples/rest generated docs.
+Keys are md5 hashes of the report content, used to uniquely identify each file within a group.
+Group IDs are human-readable identifiers for reports (i.e. from a particular catch block) which enable grouping of reports which occurred in a specific set of circumstances.

+Generated route documentation:
 ## Routes

 <details>